 The first four signs of Christ’s second coming

 As already noted, the Olivet Prophecy primarily focuses on the signs or indications of Christ’s return.
 In addressing this subject, Jesus described a progression of events that mirror the six seals opened in Revelation 6.

 The Olivet Prophecy primarily focuses on the signs or indications of Christ’s return.
 The first indicators of Jesus’ return—religious deception, wars, famines and pestilences (Matthew 24:4-7)—correspond to the first four seals of Revelation 6, which are also called the “Four Horsemen of the Apocalypse.”
 As “the beginning of sorrows” (verse 8), these conditions have already been occurring for a long time.
 But as other prophecies show, these signs will increase in intensity—resulting in the deaths of vast numbers of people (Revelation 6:8)—even before the Great Tribulation begins.

-The Olivet Prophecy then includes an extensive discussion of the next indicator of Christ’s return—tribulation (Matthew 24:9-28).
+The Olivet Prophecy then includes an extensive discussion of the next indicator of Christ’s return in the end times—tribulation (Matthew 24:9-28).
 The Greek word thlipsis “is rendered in the King James Version variously as ‘tribulation,’ ‘affliction,’ ‘persecution,’” and “is used generally of the hardships which Christ’s followers would suffer” (Vine’s Expository Dictionary, article “Tribulation”).
 The Bible also shows this will be a time of suffering for the national descendants of Jacob or Israel (Daniel 12:1; Jeremiah 30:7; see also our article “Jacob’s Trouble: What Is It?”).